-If you do not do this you, we will carry out this work, but you will be required to pay for the repair in full before we will commit to carrying out any work for you.
+If you do not do this you, we will carry out this work but you will be asked to pay for the repair in full before we will commit to carrying out any work for you.

-The only exception is in emergency repair situations when we will make the property safe and secure, however, you will still be liable for the costs incurred.
+The only exception is in emergency repair situations when we will make the property safe and secure, however you will be liable for the costs.